COASTAL RESEARCH Logo

 Many layers of hardcore were laid before tarmac.
 Prior to motor vehicles, horses and carts would have used the road.
 Choice of material for the road surface needed to support the narrow wheels of carts and stagecoaches.
 Beach shingle alone would have been a difficult surface for horses and carts to negotiate.

 An important conclusion from these photos is that the road itself forms a rigid strip 5 metres wide by about 0.7 metres deep that stretches for nearly 4 km.
 That rigidity is hindering the ability of the shingle ridge to respond to the natural process of migrating, millimetre by millimetre each year, in an onshore direction.
 A process which has been ongoing for several thousand years.
 That's how the shingle ridge, barrier beach, shingle bar, select your own descriptor, reached the location it is in today.
-All landscapes are dynamic, coastal landscapes, particularly shingle ridges are much more mobile than most.
+All landscapes are dynamic, coastal landscapes, particularly shingle ridges, are much more mobile than most.

 Top of Page